Gentle Wormwood (Artemisia pontica, L., 1753) is a perennial plant belonging to the Asteraceae family.

 It differs sharply from the Artemisia abstinthium (Wormwood) due to the smaller size of the plants and to the very minute leaves; for this reason it is also known as minor wormwood.
 The Potted Artemisia can be confused with the white vallesiaca Artemisia with blue nuances, the leaves have smaller and denser lacinias, the flower heads are smaller.

 Gentle wormwood is grown in two-year culture, in simple rows with a 50 x 20 cm sixth or double 35-40 x 70-80 cm rows.
 The herb harvested at the flowering is used, cut to produce cut wormwood or world wormwood.
 For the wormwood the plants are beaten to remove the leaves and the heads from the stems, which are then discarded.
 The flowering of this species occurs in May and in August it is possible to make another cut.
+For the cultivation technique, the following sheet can be consulted.

 Uses and Traditions –